fetchai/agents-aea/docs/agent-vs-aea.md

 AEAs are more than just agents.
 In this guide we show some of the differences in terms of code.

-The <a href="../hacking-an-agent">Build an AEA using code API</a> guide shows how to programmatically build an AEA.
+The <a href="../build-aea-programmatically">Build an AEA programmatically</a> guide shows how to programmatically build an AEA.
 We can build an agent of the `Agent` class programmatically as well.

 First, import the python and application specific libraries.
 ``` python